ziggsio/Ziggs-1/README.md

 - Ziggs is a platform that exists to facilitate people communications..
 - Ziggs is like a meeting point with your devices, it helps you to transfer contents between these devices smoothly.
+- Drag-and-drop PDFs, images, videos, APK apps and other files directly into Ziggs.
+- Messages are delivered directly from your device to the connected clients.
 - Ziggs doesn't store any type of data and doesn't require your personal information.
-- Share pictures, videoss and even APK apps with your friends seamlessly.
-- Messages are delivered directly from your device to the connected clients.

 ### Where and why to use Ziggs?